sayuo4/raylib-platformer-movement/README.md

   4. Wall slide
   5. Wall jump

-***Note***: The collision detection is discrete. therefore, if the speed is very high or the physics update rate is too low, collision detection may not work accurately
+***Notes***: The collision detection is discrete. therefore, if the speed is very high or the physics update rate is too low, collision detection may not work accurately

+## Building
+Building requirments:
+  1. c++17 or higher
+  2. raylib
+  3. raylib-cpp